Laira Bridge

 Laira Bridge is a disused railway bridge that crosses the River Plym in the city of Plymouth, Devon, England.
 In 2015, it was refurbished to carry a pedestrian and cycle path.

 The name is also used to refer to the road bridge that runs alongside and carries the A379 road.

 History

+The bridge was built adjacent to an earlier cast-iron road bridge, which had opened in 1827.
+The road bridge was removed and rebuild further south in 1962.